What Is A Knowledge Base, And Why Is It Important?

 Components Of An Effective Knowledge Base

-Creating an effective knowledge base requires more than just compiling information.
+Creating a knowledge base requires more than just compiling information.
 A successful one should focus on the user, ensuring that the right information is accessible when needed.

 Here are the key components of an effective knowledge base: